iutools/iutools/doc/test-plan.md

   - Make sure word displayed is like before
 - Move the word entry window around

+Latin query:
+- Do the steps described in the 'basic scenario' with following specifics
+    - QUERY_WORD: 'ammuumajuq'
+    - QUERY_LANGUAGE: Leave it at Inuktitut
+    - Check that there are about 17 hits
+    - Translations include 'clams' and 'divers'

 Syllabic query
-- Search for ᐊᒻᒨᒪᔪᖅᓯᐅᖅᑐᑎᒃ
-- Make sure that the entry for that word is automatically opened
-- Check the entry
-  - Do the same checks as for the basic scenario
+- Do the steps described in the 'basic scenario' with the following 'specifics':
+  - QUERY_WORD: 'ᐊᒻᒨᒪᔪᖅ'
+  - QUERY_LANGUAGE: Leave it at Inuktitut
+  - Check that there are about 17 hits
+  - Translations include 'clams' and 'divers'

 English query
-- search for housing, with 'English' for the language picklist
-- Make sure that the entry for that word is automatically opened
+- Do the steps described in the 'basic scenario' with English word 'housing', with the following 'specifics':
+  - QUERY_WORD: 'housing'
+  - QUERY_LANGUAGE: Change it to English
-- Note: At the moment, it's 'normal' that the list of hits only shows the word 'housing'
+  - At the moment, it's 'normal' that the list of hits only shows the word 'housing'
-- Check the entry
-  - Do the same checks as for the basic scenario

-Search for a string that returns no results
+Query that returns no results
 - Search for ninuksuk
 - Make sure no Console error
 - Make sure system says no hits were found
+- Make sure the Word Info window is not visible at all (not even minimized)
+- Nothing else to check for that

 Very long word
 - Search for aanniaqarnanngittulirijimmarik